marksgatemuslimcommunity/src/pages/madrasah.md

     </div>
 </div>

+## What do we teach?
+- Learning how to recite the Quran with Tajweed (Makhaarij/Sifaat-ul Huroof/Ahkham Al-Tajweed)
+- Memorisation of Surah from Quran/daily Quranic dua/Islamic Ahkam
+- Islamic studies including Fiqh/'Aqeedah, stories of the Prophets and Seerah(the life of the Prophet Muhammad Sallalahu Alayhi Wa Salam).

+## What is the purpose?
+Our purpose is to establish a strong Madrasah educational institution for future generations in Marks Gate In-Sha-Allah.

 ## Why allow your child to attend?
 It is important to take part in development of our local community.
 And in turn, you will have a chance to know other parents who are like-minded.
 This is a chance to grow and keep a close knit of parents together.
 Children also benefit from being with other students.